 - 8.1.
-Consent for the removal of organs and/or tissues for the purpose of transplantation shall be obtained from the patient, parent, or other authorized party by a representative of Southwest Transplant Alliance Organ and/or Tissue Donation for Transplantation Tissue and Organ Donor at UTSW using their appropriate consent form. - 8.2.
-The diagnosis of the death of the patient shall be made by the patient's attending physician using the criteria he or she deems appropriate in his/her clinical judgment according to Children's Dallas policies.
+Consent for the removal of organs and/or tissues for the purpose of transplantation shall be obtained from the patient, parent, or other authorized party by use of the Southwest Transplant Alliance Organ and Tissue Donation for Transplantation Tissue and Organ Donor Consent Form. - 8.2.
+The diagnosis of the death of the patient shall be made by the patient's attending physician using the criteria he or she deems appropriate in his/her clinical judgment according to Children's Plano policies.
 The patient's physician may delegate this responsibility to another physician provided he or she is a member of the current Medical Staff and is not a member of the transplantation team. - 8.3.
 In all instances where brain death is thought to precede the cessation of cardiopulmonary function, the patient shall be evaluated by two (2) attending physicians to determine if the brain death criteria have been met.
-Compliance with these criteria shall be necessary in order for the patient to be considered for organ and/or tissue donation via brain death.

-- 8.4.
-In instances where cessation of cardiopulmonary function will be utilized to pronounce patient death, prior to organ and tissue donation, hospital policies will be followed for the donation of the patient's organ and/or tissue following cardiac death.
+Compliance with these criteria shall be necessary in order for the patient to be considered as an organ and/or tissue donor. - 8.4 In instances where cessation of cardiopulmonary function will be utilized to pronounce patient death, prior to organ and tissue donation, hospital policies will be followed for the donation of the patient's organ and/or tissue following cardiac death.
 All organ and/or tissue donation criteria will be met and the documentation for the organ and/or tissue procurement will be done in accordance with the current applicable policies. - 8.5.
-All organ and/or tissue procurement documentation and criteria must be done so under the requirements established and outlined in the current Brain Death policy and Organ and Tissue Donation After Cardiac Death policy. - 8.6.
-Physicians involved with the procurement of organs and/or tissues for transplantation shall not be involved with the decision to discontinue life support systems or the declaration of death. - 8.7.
-If an autopsy is also requested, discussion of the planned organ and/or tissue procurement by the transplantation team with the attending pathologist should occur prior to procuring any organs and/or tissues, so that the autopsy is not compromised.
+All organ or tissue procurement documentation and criteria must be done so under the requirements established and outlined in the current Brain Death policy and Organ and Tissue Donation After Cardiac Death policy. - 8.6.
+Physicians involved with the procurement of organs for transplantation shall not be involved with the decision to discontinue life support systems or the declaration of brain death.